tbayzin/apiConnection/README.md

 # apiConnection
 API part of a API-Consumer app (not finished)
+API is almost done